 Navigate

 Welcome to my website!
 Here you can read my resume, look through my portfolio of work, and if you're ever lost or looking for something in particular, just head over to the index.
-This site acts as my portfolio, but it's also a bit of a personal blog to keep track of my projects, i.e. I'm not going to be super stuffy and corporate, I'm going to type like I'm talking to you!
-I'm an artist, not a corporation.
+This site acts as my portfolio, but it's also a bit of a personal blog to keep track of my projects.

 I’m an all-around theater artist interested in costuming, set design, and most of all: puppets!